6 Balance of payments (BOP): Importance and components of BOP

 ImportantQuick recall

-• BoP = systematic record of all transactions between residents and non-residents over a period; uses double-entry book-keeping; always balances as an identity.
+• BoP = systematic record of all transactions between residents and non-residents over a period; double-entry book-keeping; always balances as an identity.

 • BoT is only merchandise trade — a sub-component of the current account.